Hidden-Histories/Public-Resources/documentation/Tutorial_Transparency.md

 ![Kini_changeCanvasSize](images/Kini_changeCanvasSize.png)

 .
-### Download the "2-sidedQuad" model asset and import into Unity Asset Bundle template project.
+### Create a prefab with the "2-sidedQuad" model asset

 You may have noticed that Unity Quads have only one side - if you see them from the back, they are invisible.
 Often we need a Quad that looks the same from the front and the back.
 We have therefore created a 3D FBX model with two sides, so you can easily have the same texture on both front and back sides.

-- Click here to download the model [2-sidedQuad.FBX](hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).
+- Click here to download the model [2-sidedQuad.FBX](http://hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).

 - Open your Unity Asset Bundle Template.
   - Remember to first open the Unity Hub, and then open the Asset Bundle Template from within Unity.